twknab/mean_hike/readme.md

 ## Completed Improvements:

++ 01/16/18 - Error highlighting added to all input forms. (no more red error messages 🤗).
 + 11/13/17 - Can now add / edit hike start and end dates.
 + 10/07/17 - Fixed bug with stats feature.
 + 09/03/17 - Add scrolls for user actions and troubleshooted any mobile issues.